Slothkrew/slothkrew.com/xmpp.md

 there is the potential of servers not being able to communicate with ours but it doesn't outweigh the definite security gain everybody gets out of it.

+The SHA-1-fingerprint of the certificate is:
+<blockquote>0A:A0:02:B9:83:FB:35:A6:23:81:6E:AC:54:23:CD:60:FE:D2:96:3B</blockquote>

+In addition to mandatory encryption we switched away from Prosody's default settings but instead implemented the recommendations of the [BetterCrypto](https://bettercrypto.org)-project in order to further increase connection security.

 Prosody's default is to store passwords in plaintext, which is one of the biggest no-no's ever.
 We don't want to land [here](http://plaintextoffenders.com/) one day.
 Or your passwords to land on